mcardillo55/cbpro-trader/README.md

 `TradeEngine.determine_trades()` has access to the `IndicatorSubsystem.current_indicators` as `indicators`, as was discussed earlier.

-When issuing a buy order, be sure to set `self.buy_flag = True` and `self.sell_flag = False` before starting the buy order thread.
+When issuing a buy order, be sure to set `product.buy_flag = True` and `product.sell_flag = False` before starting the buy order thread.
 This is to be sure that if there is a sell order pending, it will be cancelled and the sell thread will be closed.
 The same obviously holds true when issueing a sell order.